isomerpages/ogp-sync/index.md

           description: Learn how to use Sync
           url: /sync-for-users/getting-to-sync
         - title: For organisations
-          description: Register your company on Sync
+          description: Register your company for Sync
           url: https://form.gov.sg/#!/618a18ede7d4290016fd18db
   - infobar:
       title: What is Sync?